This guide introduces Monitoring charts. There are two ways to build charts:

 Building a new chart with Metrics Explorer

 Metrics Explorer lets you build ad-hoc charts for any metric collected by your project.
 You can use this to explore data you that you may not necessarily need on a dashboard.
 Charts built with Metrics Explorer cannot be saved to dashboards, but you can create a URL to the chart so it can be shared.

 To build a new chart using Metrics Explorer:

 On the Stackdriver Monitoring console, go to the Resources > Metric Explorer page:

-Select the desired Stackdriver account from the list at the top of the page:
+Select the desired Workspace from the list at the top of the page: